CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/View-and-Manage-Users-readme.md

 * Number of registered users
 * Registered users' details such as First Name, Last Name and Email Address
 * Deployment status of users' environment

+IMAGE of user (with numbering)

+### **Add-ons**
+**Extend duration** - If you have an important prospect who needs to have their environment available for another day or so, you can extend the duration.
+However, extending should happen before the initial duration expire, as we can’t recover a deleted environment.

+1. Extend duration for an Individual user
+Steps:
+* first step
+* second step

+IMAGE
+2. Extend duration for Multiple users
+Steps:
+* first step
+* second step
+Image